euhfs/flutter_template/README.md

      }
      ```
      # Important:
-     The keystore password and sensitive won't be commited to github if you want to since it's in `.gitignore`,      but I still recommend you to check `.gitignore` to make sure everything is right.
+     The keystore password and other sensitive data won't be committed to GitHub since they are in .gitignore, but I still recommend checking .gitignore to make sure everything is correct.

      # Proguard-rules
      Make sure to go to `android/app/proguard-rules.pro` and change this line: